BoosterTech/BoosterTech/README.md

-# Hello, I'm Dariusz Podczasik 👋
+# Hello, I'm Derek Podczasik 👋
 A passionate **Front-End <React | Next>  Developer** based in Trim, Ireland.

 I strive to build dynamic and responsive web applications using the latest front- & back- end technologies.
 I enjoy long evenings of coding with a cup of mocha coffee, when I focus on creating with code.
 My goal is to build high-quality and performant web apps with great UX/UI design and in the process of creating - expand my understanding and knowledge in newest trends in web technologies.